These soft and chewy snickerdoodles are easy to make and packed with cinnamon-sugar flavor! Make in one bowl, no mixer required!

 Melissa says

-Thank you for leaving your review, I really appreciate it!
+Thank you so much for leaving a review, CJ!
+I really appreciate it!

 Melissa says